MasterFacilityList/mfl_admin_docs/docs/04_national_administrator.rst

 Constituency Management
 +++++++++++++++++++++++++++++++++++
 The next link on the sidebar is the ``Constituencies link``.
-A logged in user can carry out the same tasks as in County, where the there's an Add Constituency button in the top right of the image below.
+The National Administrator can carry out the same tasks as in County, where the there's an Add Constituency button in the top right of the image below.
 To view and edit details of a constituency the user clicks the View button in the grid aligned to the particular Constituency record of interest to the user.

 .. figure:: /_images/national_admin/02_sys_config_constituencies.png
     :scale: 100%